lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 Leaders encourage members to engage in God’s work by becoming “true followers of … Jesus Christ” (Moroni 7:48).
-To do this, leaders first strive to be the Savior’s faithful disciples by following His teachings and example (see Luke 18:22).
-Then they can help others draw nearer to Heavenly Father, Jesus Christ, and the Holy Ghost.
+To do this, leaders first strive to be the Savior’s faithful disciples.
+Then they can help others draw nearer to Him.
 In the process of helping others, they become better disciples themselves (see Mosiah 18:26; Doctrine and Covenants 31:5).

-Being a faithful disciple in order to help others become faithful disciples is the purpose behind every calling in the Church.
-Each calling includes opportunities to serve, lead, and strengthen others.

 4.2